mitar/meteor-accounts-admin-materializecss/README.md

 - User impersonation (for admins)

 ## History
+**Version:** 0.2.17
+- Tighten up security.
+Only publish a few fields of Meteor.user .
+- RolesTree: Add ability to configure additional fields to publish.

 **Version:** 0.2.16
 - RolesTree: Filter: also show users who don't have ANY role, as long as the